jeau/omeka-s-enduser-fr/users.md

----
-title: Users
----
+# Usagers

 Only site and global administrators can create, edit, and delete users.
 Editors, Reviewers, Authors, and Researchers can edit their own user information but cannot change the information of other users.

 Administrators manage and create users from the User tab of the main administrative dashboard (head and shoulders icon).

 This Users section displays the user’s email followed by full name in parentheses, as well as their role and the date the account was created.

-There are six user roles in Omeka S:
+There are six user roles in Omeka S :
 - Global Admin: full installation privileges
 - Site Administrator: robust site and content privileges
 - Editor (Content Expert): full privileges for content creation